mortendk/saga11/src/_templates/page/README.md

+Templates used for page types
-These templates can be selected from the netlifycms
+All templates here can be selected from netlifycms
+layout: page/frontpage.njk